MicrosoftDocs/win32/desktop-src/Msi/using-the-user-interface.md

 ---
-Description: 'This section is concerned primarily with how developers of installation packages author an installation user interface (UI) using the installer''s database and internal UI.' ms.assetid: 'c04e32ba-08a9-49fe-9a4a-db258767f0b3'
+Description: This section is concerned primarily with how developers of installation packages author an installation user interface (UI) using the installers database and internal UI. ms.assetid: c04e32ba-08a9-49fe-9a4a-db258767f0b3
-title: Using the User Interface
+title: Using the User Interface ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using the User Interface